transdigiware/blockchain/enterprise_upgrade_tool.md

 ### Step Two: Create new peers

 You can then use the **Create peers** table to start migrating your peers to the new platform.
 For each Peer you want to upgrade, enter a **Display Name** for the new peer on {{site.data.keyword.blockchainfull_notm}} Platform 2.0.
 You also need to provide the **Enroll ID** and **Enroll Secret** for the peer identity.
 Your peer uses this identity to generate the certificate and keys that are required by the peer during deployment.
+If you want to use an HSM to store the key certificate of your peer, use the **HSM** dropdown to select the name of the HSM or HSM slot that you [provided in the connection information pane](#enterprise-upgrade-tool-connection-info).
 After you provide the required information, click **Start**.
 If the creation of a peer fails, click on the overflow menu next to each peer and then click **Delete Peer**.

 If you created a multizone cluster, you can use this panel to deploy your peer to a specific zone and ensure that your peers are deployed in different zones.
 This ensures that your peers are available if there is a zone failure.
 While the upgrade tool uses an anti-affinity policy to deploy your peers to worker nodes with free resources, the anti-affinity policy cannot detect if the peers are being deployed to different zones.
 For more information about how to find the zones of your cluster, see [Creating a node within a specific zone](/docs/blockchain?topic=blockchain-ibp-v2-apis#ibp-v2-apis-zone).
 {:note}